article / Global politics

 On [Date], an internal memorandum from the U.S. Department of State, disclosed by Fox News, quickly sent shockwaves through global diplomatic and immigration policy circles.
 The memorandum directed that, starting from [Month] [Day], the United States would indefinitely suspend the processing of immigrant visa applications from [number] countries.
 The list spans multiple continents, including long-standing U.S. policy focal points such as Afghanistan, Iran, and Somalia, as well as unexpectedly encompassing countries with close ties to the United States, such as Brazil, Colombia, and Thailand.
 Overnight, the path to permanent residency in the United States was temporarily blocked for citizens of over one-third of the world’s countries.

 This is not an isolated administrative adjustment.
-It signifies that during its second term, the Trump administration has forged the long-standing immigration law provision of "public charge" into a core policy tool for systematically tightening legal immigration pathways.
-The breadth of its impact, the strictness of its review standards, and the strength of its enforcement resolve have far exceeded external expectations, heralding the most profound paradigm shift in the U.S. immigration system in decades.
+It signifies that during its second term, the Trump administration has forged the longstanding immigration law provision of "public charge" into a core policy tool to systematically tighten legal immigration pathways.
+The breadth of its impact, the strictness of its review standards, and the strength of its enforcement resolve have far exceeded external expectations, indicating that the U.S. immigration system is undergoing the most profound paradigm shift in decades.

 Core Policy: The Comprehensive Weaponization of the "Public Charge" Clause

-The official reason for this visa suspension directly points to the long-standing but variably interpreted "public charge" clause in the U.S. Immigration and Nationality Act.
-This clause authorizes consular officers to deny entry to foreigners deemed "likely at any time to become a public charge."
-However, the definition of what constitutes a "public charge" varies significantly across different administrations.
+The official reason for this visa suspension directly points to the long-standing but variably interpreted public charge provision in the U.S. Immigration and Nationality Act.
+This provision authorizes consular officers to deny entry to foreigners who are deemed likely to become a public charge at any time.
+However, the definition of what constitutes a public charge differs significantly across different administrations.

 The definition of the Trump administration is being dramatically broadened.
 According to guidance cables sent by the State Department to embassies and consulates worldwide in November 2025, consular officers are now required to conduct an unprecedented comprehensive review of applicants.
 The evaluation factors extend far beyond financial status to a vast and detailed indicator system: age, health status (including BMI), English proficiency, educational background, vocational skills, family structure, and even the potential future need for long-term medical care.
 A history of having received government cash assistance or long-term institutional care will become an almost insurmountable obstacle.

 This shift follows a clear trajectory.
-As early as 2018, during his first term, Trump attempted to significantly expand the definition of "public charge" to include non-cash benefits such as food stamps, Medicaid, and housing vouchers, though the effort was later stalled by legal challenges.
-The Biden administration narrowed the definition after taking office.
-Now, with Trump returning to the White House, a stricter and broader interpretation has resurfaced, backed by unprecedented enforcement.
-According to State Department data, in 2023 alone, the United States revoked over 100,000 issued visas, a figure 2.5 times higher than the previous year, paving the way for this large-scale suspension.
+As early as 2019, during his first term, Trump attempted to significantly expand the definition of "public charge" to include non-cash benefits such as food stamps, Medicaid, and housing vouchers, though the effort was later blocked by legal challenges.
+The Biden administration narrowed the definition upon taking office.
+Now, with Trump's return to the White House, a stricter and broader interpretation has made a comeback, enforced with unprecedented intensity.
+According to State Department data, in 2025 alone, the United States revoked over 100,000 already issued visas, a figure 2.5 times higher than the previous year, paving the way for this large-scale suspension.

 The Hidden Meaning Behind the List: The Complex Interplay of Geopolitics and Domestic Politics

-The list of countries itself is a thought-provoking document of geopolitics and domestic policy.
-It is not merely a collection of "developing countries"; its composition reveals multiple strategic considerations.
+The list of 75 countries itself is a thought-provoking document of geopolitics and domestic policy.
+It is not merely a collection of developing nations; its composition reveals multiple strategic considerations.

 First, the list covers targets of traditional U.S. security concerns.
 Countries such as Russia, Iran, and Syria are included, continuing the Trump administration's consistent practice of restricting immigration on national security grounds.
 The case of Somalia is particularly notable.
 The large-scale investigation into public benefits fraud in Minnesota was directly cited by officials as a reason to strengthen scrutiny, demonstrating how specific domestic incidents can quickly translate into broad policies targeting specific nationality groups.

-Secondly, the list includes a large number of countries from Latin America, the Caribbean, and Africa, echoing Trump's commitment made in November 2025 to "permanently halt immigration from all Third World countries."
-This promise was made following an incident where an Afghan national shot a National Guard member near the White House.
-Linking an isolated violent incident to immigration policies for entire regions is a typical tactic of his political narrative.
-Secondly, the list includes a large number of countries from Latin America, the Caribbean, and Africa, echoing Trump's commitment made in November 2025 to "permanently halt immigration from all Third World countries."
-This promise was made following an incident where an Afghan national shot a National Guard member near the White House.
-Linking an isolated violent incident to immigration policies for entire regions is a typical tactic of his political narrative.
+Secondly, the list includes a large number of countries from Latin America, the Caribbean, and Africa, echoing Trump's commitment made in November 2025 to permanently halt immigration from all third-world countries.
+This pledge was made following an incident where an Afghan national shot members of the National Guard near the White House, linking an individual violent act to immigration policies for entire regions—a typical tactic of his political narrative.

-Most notably, the inclusion of some "allies" or important partner countries.
+The most striking aspect is the inclusion of some allied or key partner countries.
 The listing of countries such as Brazil, Colombia, Thailand, and Egypt sends a strong signal: economic ties and diplomatic relations can no longer provide exemptions for their citizens to obtain immigration visas.
-Taking Brazil as an example, as a major country in the Western Hemisphere and a long-term participant in the visa waiver program, its citizens will now face the same systematic suspension when applying for green cards as applicants from conflict zones, which undoubtedly impacts bilateral relations.
-Analysis indicates that this "indiscriminate" list aims to maximize the deterrent effect of the policy, showing that any country whose immigrant population is identified by data models as having a higher likelihood of welfare dependency will be included in the restrictions.
+Taking Brazil as an example, as an important country in the Western Hemisphere and a long-term participant in the visa waiver program, its citizens will now face the same systematic suspension as applicants from conflict zones when applying for green cards, which undoubtedly impacts bilateral relations.
+Analysis indicates that this indiscriminate list aims to maximize the policy's deterrent effect, demonstrating that any country whose immigrant group is identified by data models as having a higher likelihood of welfare dependency will be included in the restrictions.

-The breadth of the list also serves domestic political purposes.
-By expanding the restrictions from a few predominantly Muslim countries to 75 nations across all continents, the policy presents a facade of "non-discrimination," aimed at circumventing the legal challenges faced by previous travel bans.
-Simultaneously, such a large-scale action reinforces the perception of a "tough immigration policy" among its core voter base, even though its actual effects could severely impact U.S. societal and economic sectors that rely on family reunification and skilled immigration.
+The broad scope of the list also serves domestic political purposes.
+By expanding the restrictions from a few predominantly Muslim countries to cover 75 nations across various continents, the policy presents a facade of non-discrimination, aiming to circumvent the legal challenges previously faced by the travel ban.
+Simultaneously, such a large-scale action reinforces the perception among its core voter base of a tough immigration stance, even though its actual impact may severely affect U.S. societal and economic sectors that rely on family reunification and skilled immigration.

 Contradictions and Paradoxes: The Parallel Worlds of World Cup Priority and Immigration Freeze

-Just as the door to immigration visas is slowly closing, another door offers a "fast track" for specific groups, creating a stark policy paradox.
+Just as the door to immigration visas slowly closes, another door opens a fast track for specific groups, creating a stark policy paradox.

 In the summer of 2026, the United States will co-host the FIFA World Cup with Canada and Mexico.
-Facing an anticipated influx of global fans, the Trump administration reached an agreement with FIFA President Gianni Infantino, fans holding match tickets will have the opportunity for priority visa appointment interviews.
-Secretary of State Marco Rubio personally urged fans to apply early, emphasizing that "a ticket is not a visa, but it can get you to the front of the line."
-In the summer of 2026, the United States will co-host the FIFA World Cup with Canada and Mexico.
-Facing an anticipated influx of global fans, the Trump administration reached an agreement with FIFA President Gianni Infantino, fans holding match tickets will have the opportunity for priority visa appointment interviews.
-Secretary of State Marco Rubio personally urged fans to apply early, emphasizing that "a ticket is not a visa, but it can get you to the front of the line."
+Facing an anticipated influx of global fans, the Trump administration reached an agreement with FIFA President Gianni Infantino, fans holding match tickets can obtain priority visa appointment interview opportunities.
+Secretary of State Marco Rubio personally urged fans to apply as early as possible, emphasizing that a ticket is not a visa, but it can move you to the front of the line.

-This arrangement highlights the inherent utilitarian logic of the policy: short-term consumption and economic gains are welcomed, while long-term settlement and integration are strictly guarded against.
-Non-immigrant visas (tourist, business, student) are not affected by this suspension, further delineating the boundary between "the visitors we need" and "the immigrants we are wary of."
+This arrangement highlights the utilitarian logic inherent in the policy: short-term consumption and economic gains are welcomed, while long-term settlement and integration are strictly guarded against.
+Non-immigrant visas (tourist, business, student) are unaffected by this suspension, further delineating the boundary between the visitors we need and the immigrants we are wary of.
 However, such a distinction is difficult to maintain clearly in practice.
-The strict atmosphere of immigration scrutiny, along with the heightened intensity of social media vetting and background checks, inevitably casts a chilling effect on all visa applicants.
+The stringent atmosphere of immigration scrutiny, along with the already intensified social media vetting and background checks, inevitably casts a chilling effect on all visa applicants.

 The greater contradiction lies in the labor market.
 On one hand, the government has significantly increased the application fees for high-skilled work visas such as H-1B to $100,000, claiming to protect American citizens' employment; on the other hand, the United States is facing structural labor shortages in multiple industries.
 David Bier, Director of Immigration Studies at the Cato Institute, points out that this suspension will prevent approximately 315,000 legal immigrants from entering the country over the next year, which is nearly half of the annual number of legal immigrants.
 Against the backdrop of low unemployment rates, the long-term economic costs of such a drastic contraction in labor supply have not been fully discussed.
 The greater contradiction lies in the labor market.
 On one hand, the government has significantly increased the application fees for high-skilled work visas such as H-1B to $100,000, claiming to protect American citizens' employment; on the other hand, the United States is facing structural labor shortages in multiple industries.
 David Bier, Director of Immigration Studies at the Cato Institute, points out that this suspension will prevent approximately 315,000 legal immigrants from entering the country over the next year, which is nearly half of the annual number of legal immigrants.
 Against the backdrop of low unemployment rates, the long-term economic costs of such a drastic contraction in labor supply have not been fully discussed.